 Project 491

-Project 491 is an initiative led by AusPATH in response to the Queensland Government’s unacceptable restrictions on gender affirming care (GAC) for trans and gender diverse (TGD) children.
+Project 491 is an initiative led by AusPATH in response to the Queensland Government’s restriction on gender affirming care (GAC) for trans and gender diverse (TGD) children.

 This includes stopping access to both stage one (puberty blockers) and stage two (hormone therapy) treatments for patients under 18 in QLD public health system.
 This decision has left at least 491 children stranded without access to care.

-Despite the Federal Health Minister’s request for Queensland to lift their indiscriminate stopage, along with a commitment for the NHMRC to review the Standards of Care, the Queensland Government has refused to lift these restrictions.
-The Queensland stoppage is contrary to the current best evidence-based guidelines, and represents political interference in healthcare.
-The troubling politicisation of essential healthcare for TGD young people in Queensland is demonstrated at the 2024 Liberal National Party (LNP) conference in Rockhampton, where a motion was passed to ban puberty blockers.
+Despite the Federal Health Minister’s request for Queensland to lift their restriction on care, and its commitment for a national review of the Standards of Care, the Queensland Government has kept its ban in place for the foreseeable future.
+The Queensland stoppage remains contrary to the current best evidence-based guidelines, and represents a worrying interference in essential healthcare.

 The impact of these restrictions is significant.
-While private healthcare providers continue to offer care, the public system is no longer providing access to treatment, which disproportionately affecting lower-income families and those young people with more complex health needs.
+Private healthcare providers can still offer care, while those in the public system are restricted, disproportionately affecting lower-income families and those young people with more complex health needs.
 Given the 48.1% suicide attempt rate among TGD youth, the lack of access to care has serious health implications.

-AusPATH will use funds raised, in collaboration with care providers in Queensland and across Australia, to establish multi-disciplinary pathways to ensure affected young people receive timely, evidence-based care.
+AusPATH continues to raised, in collaboration with care providers in Queensland and across Australia, to establish multi-disciplinary pathways to ensure affected young people receive timely, evidence-based care.

 The Project 491 Application Form is now available